jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 Open `Chartbuilder/src/js/components/svg/ChartFooter.jsx`.
 There's a lot of changes here so I'll link to the [actual commit](https://github.com/golfecholima/Chartbuilder/commit/4606247b7d3931f362c037f11eb718edfea6a601).
 There are two important areas to note here for further tweaking:

 - Lines 99-101, where the ` + 30` dictates the offset distance of the credit text from the left side of the chart.
-- Lines 139-142, which dictate the size of the logo and where the logo file itself lives should you need to change that.
+- Lines 139-142, which dictate the size of the logo and where the logo file itself lives, should you need to change that.

 Once you've made all the changes in the aforementioned commit, save.